 LS&CO. simultaneously is aiming to take advantage of its category and brand strength.
 In its first-ever global product launch, it introduced Levi's Curve ID jeans for women, which is reportedly selling ahead of the brand's overall growth.
 It also developed the Water<Less jeans; targeting eco-conscious consumers, the jeans use up to 96% less water in the washer's finishing process than traditional jeans.

-The company is also looking for a boost from developing markets.
+The company is also looking for a boost from developing markets, including Africa, where its jeans are a status symbol among the middle class there.
 Licensing deals have opened the door.
 LS&CO. has entered into regional licensing agreements with a number of manufacturers to produce, market, and distribute its products in Latin America, the Middle East, and the Asia/Pacific region.
 It considers key wholesale accounts in the US and Europe to be vital elements of long-term growth strategies.